 GeneCards Summary for GPAA1 Gene

 GPAA1 (Glycosylphosphatidylinositol Anchor Attachment 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Post-translational modification- synthesis of GPI-anchored proteins.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism of proteins.
 GO annotations related to this gene include tubulin binding and GPI-anchor transamidase activity.

 UniProtKB/Swiss-Prot for GPAA1 Gene